Orange you glad you know…

 - Oranges are ranked no. 1 on nutrition among five popular fruits (apples, bananas, grapes, and pears), and are also among the healthiest items in the produce section.

-- Renowned for its concentration of Vitamin C – just one orange supplies 116.2% of the daily value for vitamin C – oranges make the perfect snack.
+- Renowned for its concentration of Vitamin C – just one orange supplies 116.2% of the daily value; making it the perfect snack.

 - Next to drinking plain purified water, drinking lemon water daily is the most important thing you can do for your health.

-- Due to its potassium content, lemons nourish the brain and nerve cells, and its calcium makes healthy teeth.
+- Due to the potassium content, lemons nourish the brain and nerve cells, and the calcium makes healthy teeth.